sucheta1794/Titanium-database/README.md

 6. Pycaret (2.3.10)

 ## Cite the work
-Please cite the following paper if you intend to use our data or codes in some form
+Please cite the following paper if you intend to use our data or codes in some form:

+Sucheta Swetlana, Ashish Rout and Abhishek Kumar Singh, APL Machine Learning, 2022